 There are currently a few other overwater bungalows in the Caribbean, but these five by Sandals Royal Caribbean in Jamaica will no doubt be the most exclusive and luxurious.
 According to the announcement, “these innovative luxury over-the-water suites are changing the all-inclusive game.
 Perched on a deck floating above turquoise waters, these spectacular accommodations feature see-through glass floors for ocean viewing, a Tranquility Soaking Tub, an over-the-water hammock for two, and a private infinity pool for countless ways to enjoy the water.”

-Guests staying in one of the five luxury overwater bungalows at Sandals Royal Caribbean in Jamaica – most likely couples on honeymoon or those taking a romantic vacation — will be assigned a personal butler and rates start at $4,321 per night, double occupancy.
-Definitely not cheap, but interest in them are sure to be high as the overwater bungalows are a roomy 1,600 square feet and designed so that guests can admire the picturesque views of the Caribbean sea and marine life in a luxurious calm setting while being pampered.
-In fact, the overwater bungalows which have been in plans since 2010 are already booked through early-2017.
+Guests staying in one of the five luxury overwater bungalows at Sandals Royal Caribbean in Jamaica – most likely couples on honeymoon or those taking a romantic vacation — will be assigned a personal butler, and rates start at $4,321 per night, double occupancy.
+Definitely not cheap, but interest in them is sure to be high as the overwater bungalows are a roomy 1,600 square feet and designed so that guests can admire the picturesque views of the Caribbean sea and marine life in a luxurious calm setting while being pampered.
+In fact, the overwater bungalows, which have been in plans since 2010, are already booked through early-2017.

-Sandals Royal Caribbean in Jamaica originally opened in 1986 and is part of Sandals Resorts International, which has approximately 24 luxury hotel properties across 7 Caribbean destinations under five different brands.
+NOTE: Sandals Royal Caribbean in Jamaica originally opened in 1986 and is part of Sandals Resorts International, which has approximately 24 luxury hotel properties across seven Caribbean destinations under five different brands.